maierbn/opendihu/doc/sphinx/user/installation.rst

   sudo apt-get install gfortran

-The `scons` build system needs python2.7.
+The `scons` build system needs python2.7 Everything else like the python settings of example etc. use a newer python3 version.
 Make sure that the command `python2.7` starts a python 2.7 shell.
 If not, you probably have to create the following symbolic link:

 .. code-block:: bash